mminhaz93/Frontend-CRUD-Design/README.md

 ### Create

 ```
-this.setState(prevState => ({
-  items: [...prevState.items, newItem]
-}))
+setItems(prevState => ([...prevState.items, newItem]))
 ```

 State is immutable and we can't change it.
 However we _can_ replace state with something new.
 This is where `prevState` comes in handy.
-In this `setState`, we are replacing `items` with a new array.
+In this `setItems`, we are replacing `items` with a new array.
 Inside that array, we spread out all the contents of the items that were in state previously and add our new item.

 ### Update

 ```
-this.setState(prevState => ({
+setItems(prevState => (prevState.items.map(item => {
-  items: prevState.items.map(item => item.id === updatedId ? newItem : item)
+  return item.id === updatedId ? newItem : item
-})
+}))
 ```

-Update again seems like it has a lot going on but it's only three different pieces that we're all familiar with.
+Update again seems like it has a lot going on but we can break it down to three different pieces that we're all familiar with.

-1. First, we setState with prevState.
+1. First, we setItems with prevState.
 2. Next, we map through our previous items. remember, `.map` returns a new array so we are still replacing state and not mutating it.
-3. inside our map, we have a ternary.
+3. Inside our map, we have a ternary.
 It is checking for the item id that matches the id of the item we updated.
 For that one item, we return our updated item from our api call.
 For all other items, we return the previous item.

 ### Delete

 ```
-this.setState(prevState => ({
+this.setState(prevState => {
-  items: prevState.item.filter(item => item.id !== deletedId)
+  prevState.item.filter(item => item.id !== deletedId)
 })
 ```